 It is the responsibility of the IM coordinator of the originating office to ensure that all documents are correctly formatted and that the comment resolution summary is profiled in ADAMS as non-public prior to routing to the NRR IM coordinator.
-Exhibits 5, 6, and 7 be used to meet this requirement.
-Documents failing to adhere to the guidelines will be returned to the IM coordinator of the originating office, and then to the originator for correction.
+Exhibits 5, 6, and 7 as well as IMC 0040 Appendix A must be used to meet this requirement.
+Documents failing to adhere to these guidelines will be returned to the IM coordinator of the originating office, and then to the originator for correction.
 Before routing the document to its IM coordinator, the originating organization will confirm the final version of the new or revised document (using the same accession number used for the draft IM document sent for comment), has been uploaded to ADAMS.
-The NMSS, and NSIR document originator, their organization’s administrative staff, or IM coordinator, will also ensure that the DIF and comment resolution summary have been profiled into ADAMS as non-sensitive and non-publicly available (unless otherwise noted by their specific inspection program requirements)(NRR staff members do not need to create a document issuing package in ADAMS.
+The NMSS, and NSIR document originator, their organization’s administrative staff, or IM coordinator, will also ensure that the DIF and comment resolution summary have been profiled into ADAMS as non-sensitive and non-publicly available (unless otherwise noted by their specific inspection program requirements).
+(NRR staff members do not need to create a document issuing package in ADAMS.
 The NRR IM coordinator will do that.)
-“Owner” rights to the final document, comment resolution summary, and DIF will be granted to the originating office IM coordinator and the NRR IM coordinator.
-Once the inspection document package has been reviewed and corrected for formatting or ADAMS profiling (if necessary), the NRR IM coordinator will forward the entire package to the appropriate DRO branch chief, either IRABIRIB, for approvaldocument revisionsDRO director or deputy director approval A complete document issuing package consists of the following documents:
+“Owner” rights to the final document, comment resolution summary, and DIF will be granted to the originating office IM coordinator and to the NRR IM coordinator.
+Once the inspection document package has been reviewed and corrected for formatting or ADAMS profiling (if necessary), the NRR IM coordinator will forward the entire package to the appropriate DRO branch chief, either IRAB or IRIB, for approval.
+The IRIB and IRAB branch chiefs are the final approvers on Category 4 and 5 document revisions; for Categories 1 through 3, the documents will also need DRO director or deputy director approval (see section 06.04d.8).

+A complete document issuing package consists of the following documents:

-A completed and signed copy of the DIF templates for each inspection program DIF are found in ADAMS ccession numbers listed in xhibit 2).
+Document Issuing Form (DIF).
+A completed and signed electronic copy of the DIF; templates for each inspection program DIF are found in ADAMS (Accession numbers listed in exhibit 2).
 One DIF can be used for multiple documents as long as the documents have the same document lead.
 List each document and its accession number separately on the DIF.
 Do not list an ADAMS package accession number on a DIF.
-If more than one program office provides input to creat or revis a document, additional signature lines may be added to the DIF.
-If the resources of another program office are anticipated to be used in the inspection activity, an additional line for the signature of a branch chief or division director deputy division director of that program office must be added.
-Electronic template files of the DIFs (xhibit 2) are found in ADAMS.
-When profiled in ADAMS, “Owner” rights are given to the IM coordinator of the originating office as well as the NRR IM coordinator. he signed DIF in the final Change Notice ADAMS package as non-public.
+If more than one program office provides input to create or revise a document, additional signature lines may be added to the DIF.
+If the resources of another program office are anticipated to be used in the inspection activity, an additional line for the signature of a branch chief or division director / deputy division director of that program office must be added.
+Electronic template files of the DIFs (exhibit 2) are found in ADAMS.
+When profiled in ADAMS, “Owner” rights are given to the IM coordinator of the originating office as well as the NRR IM coordinator.
+The NRR IM coordinator includes the signed DIF in the final Change Notice ADAMS package as a non-public document.

-A copy of the final version of the document to be issued.
+IM Document.
+An electronic copy of the final version of the document to be issued.
 All documents must have an updated revision history table and will include the accession number of the comment resolution summary document where applicable.
-In addition, if the document revision caused a FBF to be closed, the FBF number and its accession number will be included n the revision history table. .
+In addition, if the document revision caused a FBF to be closed, the FBF number and its accession number will be included in the revision history table.
+It is best practice to send the ADAMS link rather than an email copy of the final document in order to ensure version control.